-Conqueroo's I've Got Time and 1 to 3
+The Conqueroo's I've Got Time and 1 to 3

 R-s103 • 1968 • Double-sided B&W picture sleeve

-The Conqueroo, the singular house band at the Vulcan Gas Company, Austin's hippy music venue on Congress Avenue, deserved an idiosyncratic picture sleeve for its Sonobeat stereo single, I've Got Time backed with 1 to 3.
-Sonobeat co-founder Bill Josey Sr. contracted Austin photographer Belmer Wright and Conqueroo friend and artist extraordinaire Gilbert Shelton (creator of the '60s indy comics The Fabulous Furry Freak Brothers and Wonder Warthog) to photograph the band and design the single sleeve, respectively.
-Belmer's photo, shot outside the Conqueroo's rented house just off the University of Texas campus, adds elements – four kids, a dog (or maybe two), and a semi-fisheye perspective – that capture the Conqueroo's personality as an alternative band, long before that term even existed.
+The Conqueroo, the singular house band at Vulcan Gas Company, Austin's hippy music venue on Congress Avenue, deserved an idiosyncratic picture sleeve for its Sonobeat stereo single, I've Got Time backed with 1 to 3.
+Sonobeat co-founder Bill Josey Sr. contracted Austin photographer Belmer Wright and The Conqueroo's friend and artist extraordinaire Gilbert Shelton (creator of the '60s indy comics The Fabulous Furry Freak Brothers and Wonder Warthog) to photograph the band and design the single sleeve, respectively.
+Belmer's photo, shot outside the Conqueroo's rented house just off the University of Texas campus, adds elements – four kids, a dog (or maybe two), and a semi-fisheye perspective – that capture The Conqueroo's personality as an alternative band, long before that term even existed.
 Gilbert's design, modelled after the Vulcan's psychedelic posters and handbills of the era, perfectly embellished Belmer's photo, creating a sleeve that embodied the Vulcan's – and the Conqueroo's – collective essence.
 Not knowing which song would be picked as the "A" side for the Sonobeat release, Gilbert hand lettered two versions of the sleeve artwork.
 Gilbert finished the design just before moving to San Francisco, where he got his big break as an underground comics creator.
-With two versions of the sleeve artwork, it was a natural to use them both, making the Conqueroo's single Sonobeat's first double-sided custom sleeve.
+With two versions of the sleeve artwork, it was a natural to use them both, making The Conqueroo's single Sonobeat's first double-sided custom sleeve.
 Producer Rim Kelley added the "typeset" material at the bottom of the sleeve using dry transfer lettering.
-Except for one quirky mistake – the phrase "Recorded live at the Vulcan Gas Co." is embedded in the tail of the Q in "Conqueroo", but the single wasn't recorded before a live audience – the sleeve arguably is the best, and without doubt the most unique, in Sonobeat's catalog.
+Except for one quirky mistake – the phrase "Recorded live at the Vulcan Gas Co." is embedded in the tail of the Q in "Conqueroo", but the single wasn't actually recorded before a live audience – the sleeve arguably is the best, and without doubt the most unique, in Sonobeat's catalog.